-WASHINGTON, Sept.
-19, 2011 /PRNewswire/ -- Today, Former Supreme Court Justice Sandra Day O'Connor unveiled a new report charting the woeful state of civic education in America and its serious ramifications for the future of our democracy.
 Civic learning has reached a new low.
-At a time when public discourse has been replaced by divisive rhetoric and a disregard for facts, Americans lack the basic civic knowledge to become engaged, informed citizens.
+At a time when the country is mired in a debt crisis and productive public discourse has been replaced by divisive rhetoric and a disregard for facts, Americans lack the basic civic knowledge to become engaged, informed citizens.

-The report, "Guardian of Democracy: The Civic Mission of Schools," is available at: www.civicmissionofschools.org/site/guardianofdemocracy
+The full report, "Guardian of Democracy: The Civic Mission of Schools will be available at http://civicmissionofschools.org/site/guardianofdemocracy

 SOURCE Campaign for the Civic Mission of Schools